chriszosh1/chriszosh1.github.io/_pages/teaching.md

 author_profile: true
 ---
 <h2>Teaching Areas:</h2>
-Game Theory (any level), Microeconomic Theory (any level), and an interest course on Computational Modeling using Python (M/PhD).
+Microeconomic Theory (all levels), Principles of Macroeconomics (undergraduate), Game Theory (all levels), Behavioral Economics (all levels), and an interest course in Computational Modeling in Python.

 <h2>Teaching Experience:</h2>
 <b>As Instructor:</b><br>